bentekkie/bentekkie-mainframe/README.md

-# bentekkie-mainframe
+# Bentekkie-Mainframe

 ## Purpose
 This is the code behind my resume website [bentekkie.com](http://bentekkie.com)

 ### Tools

-Runs on Node.js in AWS Elastic Beanstalk
+- Backend written in Go running on AWS Elastic Beanstalk
+- Frontend uses React.js written in TypeScript
+- Frontend and backend communicate over web-grpc
-Uses DynamoDB as a file system
+- Uses DynamoDB as a file system